What does the Address Verification System (AVS) error mean?

 It’s considered a best practice for the bank to truncate the “P.O.
 Box” and simply verify the numbers provided.
 But not all issuers do that, which results in mismatches of “123” and “POB,” for instance.

-To fix these errors, the cardholder will need to contact the bank or credit card company and inform them that the billing address is entered incorrectly for verification purposes.
+To fix these errors, the cardholder will need to contact the bank or credit card company and verify that the billing address is entered correctly for verification purposes.